peterdemin/peterdemin.github.io/source/12_articles/82-build-on-push.md

 I added a flag to nginx to serve static precompressed gzip files to save CPU on the serving side.

 Then I deployed another mirror to https://mirror.demin.dev under a separate Google Cloud Platform account.

+## Infra Branch

+I use a second branch, `infra`, in the same `pages.git` repo on mirrors.
+It carries operational config and runtime data:

+1. Primary mirror fingerprint (`infra/primary_key_fingerprint.txt`).
+2. Public keys of all mirrors (`infra/mirrors/*.pub`).
+3. ACME challenges (`infra/challenges/*`).
+4. Encrypted cert bundles (`infra/certs/*.tar.age`).

+Mirrors check out `master` into `/var/www/pages` and `infra` into `/var/lib/infra`.
+A systemd `.path` unit watches `/var/lib/infra/infra/*` and runs `infra apply` (a tiny Python CLI in `infra/cli.py`) as root on every change.

+The builder VM forwards the `infra` branch to mirrors when I push it to the builder.
+That keeps the laptop out of the direct mirror communication path.

+## Certificates and Challenges

+DNS-01 is not available to me, so I do HTTP-01 with challenge distribution.
+The primary mirror runs certbot with manual hooks:

+1. `infra distribute-challenge` writes the token under `infra/challenges/` and pushes the `infra` branch to mirrors.
+2. Mirrors apply the change and copy the token into `/var/www/pages/.well-known/acme-challenge/`.
+3. `infra cleanup-challenge` removes the token and pushes again.

+Certificates are distributed via the same `infra` branch, but encrypted.
+The primary packs `fullchain.pem` and `privkey.pem` into a tarball, encrypts it with `age` for all mirror SSH public keys, commits to `infra/certs/`, and pushes to mirrors.
+Each mirror decrypts and installs the certs during `infra apply` and reloads nginx.